Shaher909/udacity-wd-course-3/instructions.md

 - Create a POST request to add incoming data to `projectData` (post should expect: temp, date, user response) -> OK
 - Acquire API key from OpenWeatherMap website.
 Use your credentials and the base url to create global variables at the top of your `app.js` code. -> OK
 - Write an async function in app.js that uses fetch() to make a GET request to the OpenWeatherMap API. -OK
-- Create an event listener for the element with the id: generate, with a callback function to execute when it is clicked.
+- Create an event listener for the element with the id: generate, with a callback function to execute when it is clicked. -OK
-- Inside that callback function call your async GET request with the parameters:
-  -- base url
+- Inside that callback function call your async GET request with the parameters: - OK -- base url
   -- user entered zip code (see input in html with id zip) -- personal API key